hansonrobotics/HEAD/src/chatbot/README.md

 Parameters:
 - *Auth* - Authorization token
 - *session* - Session ID
-- *index* - Index of the answer in the session
+- *index* - Index of the answer in the session.
+For exmaple, -1 means the last response.
-- *rate* - Rate string
+- *rate* - Rate string, such as "good" or "bad".

 Return:
 - *ret* - Return code